Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Examples
 --------

-Open experiment_psql_uri.ipynb in the conda_env folder and follow along.
-This is identical to the notebook in section 2 (experiment.ipynb) except that it uses a PostgreSQL DB as the tracking URI and Minio as the artifact URI.
+Open experiment.ipynb and follow along.
+This is identical to the notebook in Part 1: Anaconda Environment except that it uses a PostgreSQL DB as the tracking URI and Minio as the artifact URI.

 |

 Using the Tracking API
 ^^^^^^^^^^^^^^^^^^^^^^

-For more detailed information on using the tracking API look at the "Using the Tracking API" subsection of section 2.
+For more detailed information on using the tracking API look at the "Using the Tracking API" subsection of Part 1: Anaconda Environment.

 In order to use a PostgreSQL DB we must set a new tracking URI that uses the PostgreSQL DB we configured above.
 The database is encoded as <dialect>+<driver>://<username>:<password>@<host>:<port>/<database>.
 We also must set the S3 endpoint URL with the URL returned when we spun up our Minio UI.
 Lastly our environment must know the access key and secret access key.

 .. code-block:: python

   os.environ['MLFLOW_TRACKING_URI'] = 'postgresql+psycopg2://db_user:123@localhost/mlflow_db'
-  os.environ['MLFLOW_S3_ENDPOINT_URL'] = 'http://192.168.86.62:9001'
+  os.environ['MLFLOW_S3_ENDPOINT_URL'] = 'http://192.168.86.64:9001'
   os.environ['AWS_ACCESS_KEY_ID'] = 'minioadmin'
   os.environ['AWS_SECRET_ACCESS_KEY'] = 'minioadmin'